schlomo/magic-zebra-printer/README.md

 ## Bugs

 * Not much error handling, no tests
+* No proper installation, but runs from git checkout
 * I have no clue about MacOS internals and "just got it to work".
 So I'll be happy to get any feedback.
 * I couldn't find a way to create a convenient drag-drop target on Linux, feedback & ideas are welcome.